 In his formative years, Vermeer surveyed a wider range of artistic possibilities and combined them together with his innate sense of measure and moral seriousness.

 Among Dutch paintings related to Vermeer's Christ in the House of Martha and Mary is the Saint Sebastian Tended by Irene and her Maid by Hendrick ter Brugghen with its tight figural composition.
 While this comparison is certainly relevant, the young Vermeer may have also been impressed by other aspects of Ter Brugghen's art as well, such as his control of light and masterful simplicity of modeling.
-Although the brushwork of the legendary Frans Hals and Rembrandt more readily engage the eye, Terbrugghen's manipulation of paint with brush is among the most powerful in European easel painting and was well appreciated in his time.
+Although the brushwork of the legendary Frans Hals and Rembrandt more readily engage the eye, Ter Brugghen's manipulation of paint with brush is among the most powerful in European easel painting and not overlooked in his time.
 When visiting Amsterdam, the great Peter Paul Rubens, Europe's foremost painter, visited Ter Brugghen's studio while passing by even that of Rembrandt.

 In Ter Brugghen's Saint Sebastian, form is masterfully conjured up by sweeping brushtrokes of juicy paint.
 Only such a level of technique can make painting seem like a natural activity.
-When painting the head and headgear of the kneeling Mary, the receptive young Vermeer may have been impressed by the compactness of the illuminated head of the central figure in Terbrugghen's work.
+When painting the head and headgear of the kneeling Mary, the receptive young Vermeer may have wished to imitate the compactness of the illuminated head in the central figure in Ter Brugghen's composition.
 He may have understood that only broad, robust brushwork could hold together such a large-scale composition while conferring the gravity and stillness he strove for.

 Dress has always played an important part in history painting and portraiture.
 One of the cardinal principles of a traditional history painting, such as the present work by Vermeer, is that contemporary dress must be avoided at all costs.
 This was in part because most historical figures could be recognized by a traditional dress and in part because contemporary fashion was thought to be unsuitable for expressing the universal principles worthy of what art theorists considered the uppermost goal of painting.